Isaac-kimathi/Shell/0x03-shell_variables_expansions/README.md

 11-binary/_to/_decimal: script that converts a number from base 2 to base 10: the number in base 2 is stored in the environment variable BINARY, script displays the number in base 10, followed by a new line
 12-combinations: script that prints all possible combinations of two letters, except oo.Letters are lower cases, from a to z, one combination per line, the output is in alpha ordered, starting with aa, Does not print oo.
 Script contains maximum 64 characters.
 13-print/_float: script that prints a number with two decimal places, followed by a new line.
 The number is stored in the environment variable NUM.
+100-decimal_to/_hexadecimal: script that converts a number from base 10 to base 16.
+The number in base 10 is stored in the environment variable DECIMAL.
+The script displays the number in base 16, followed by a new line.